Nearly all aspects of my background tie into the larger intention driving my work.

 While working with factories in China, I realized my passion for cross-cultural communication and dynamic conflict resolution.
 I also realized an overwhelming sense of responsibility for contributing to the degradation of our environment through the production of essentially useless promotional products.
 I saw horrendous working conditions in factories, and even though my company chose not to do business with those particular factories, I couldn't help but notice that their production lines were operating at full capacity.
 I was also directly affected by the severe pollution of the factory cities when I developed a lung condition as a result of it.
 I found myself overwhelmed by the volume of "stuff" I witnessed being produced, and frustrated with my own inability to influence change.

 After finishing the trail, I was eager to get back to work in supply chain, seeking a vocation in an arena where I could be an agent of positive change.
 I began working for a social compliance monitoring firm in San Francisco called Level Works.
-What attracted me to this company was their commitment to establishing and maintaining supply chain transparency, rather than glossing over the challenges it presents.
-They were an entrepreneurial group committed to challenging the status quo of the audit industry and pushing their clients to take a more customized, effective approach.
-The integrity that drove our process and purpose was a guiding light for the company and its employees.
+What attracted me to this company was their commitment to establishing and maintaining supply chain transparency, rather than glossing over the challenges it presents- they were taking ethical sourcing and corporate responsibility seriously, and I appreciated this.
+They were an entrepreneurial group committed to challenging the status quo of the audit industry, pushing their clients to take a more customized, effective approach.
+The integrity that drove our process and purpose was a guiding light for the company and its employees and it was a breath of fresh air for me as I dropped back into the complex intricacies of our globalized economies.

 Visit my Linkedin profile for a detailed overview of my professional experience.